cpu/vexation/site/content/blog/entry-points/index.md

 mov (IMAGE_NT_HEADERS [ecx]).OptionalHeader.AddressOfEntryPoint, eax
 ```

-The [Peering inside the PE][PEPeering] post describes this field as:
+["Peering inside the PE"][PEPeering] describes this field as:

 > DWORD AddressOfEntryPoint
 >
 > The address where the loader will begin execution.
 This is an RVA, and can usually be found in the .text section.

-In the case of `apisafejector` the virus stomps the original `AddressOfEntryPoint` RVA that pointed into the `.text` section with one that points into the `.ireloc` section where the virus code is.
-The virus code never invokes the original executable code that lays dormant in the original `.text` section.
+In the case of `apisafejector` the virus stomps the original `AddressOfEntryPoint` RVA that pointed into the `.text` section with one that points into the `.ireloc` section where the injected virus code is.
+Importantly the injected virus code never invokes the original executable code that lays dormant in the original `.text` section.

 From a user experience perspective this means infected programs appear broken - they don't do anything when they are run (_except silently infect other executables of course_).
 This kind of side-effect is unnecessarily destructive and sure to bring attention to the virus prematurely.